Mifumi

 Mifumi is a village in Kirewa sub-county, Tororo District, Uganda.

-Mifumi village is based 35 km from Tororo town.
-In order to get there you may take public transport of a shared minibus to Katande and then a hired bicycle (boda-boda) to Mifumi.
+Mifumi is located approximately 35 km from Tororo town.
+In order to get there, you may take public transport via shared minibus to Katande and then a hired bicycle (boda-boda) to Mifumi.

 The village is the base for a development charity, MIFUMI.
-The Mifumi Primary School has a nursery section, 11 classrooms, Administration block and a community centre (which doubles as the local Church).
+The Mifumi Primary School has a nursery section, 11 classrooms, administration block and a community centre, which doubles as the local church.
 It is supported by MIFUMI, an international aid and development agency.
-A Health Centre has been established as well as domestic violence advice centres.
+A health centre has been established as well as domestic violence advice centres.